For better enjoyment of the page rotate the screen or use a desktop device.

 The wine who lived.
 Survived

-thanks to a few
+by a whisker thanks to a few

 Friulian winemakers, today it is the Great